alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 -   _.._ - Selects the parent of the current node
 -   \* - Matches any element node
 -   _contains_ - Selects objects that contain a certain string in the name
--   _[n-th]_ - Selects n-th child of the current node.
-0 - represents the first child, 1 - is the second child and so on. -1 -represents the last child
+-   _[n-th]_ - Selects n-th object that respects the selectors.
+0 - represents the first object, 1 - is the second object and so on. -1 -represents the last object
 -   _@tag_
 -   _@layer_
 -   _@name_